Editorial by Mob: NYT Leadership Loses Control over Its Newsroom

 Then he took to Twitter to explain but was met with more criticism.
 The paper’s own staff is also reportedly upset.
 One of its editors, Bari Weiss, tweeted that there is a “civil war” breaking out inside the Times.

-The Times’s leadership has scheduled a town hall on Friday to discuss the op-ed with its staff.
+The Times’ leadership has scheduled a town hall on Friday to discuss the op-ed with its staff.

 The civil war inside The New York Times between the (mostly young) wokes the (mostly 40+) liberals is the same one raging inside other publications and companies across the country.
 The dynamic is always the same.
 (Thread.)